davlaf/Elementary_School/README.md

 # How to use

-The easiest way to see this project is using the [scratch project link](https://scratch.mit.edu/projects/55926854), but I put the offline version in the repo.
-Here's the link to [download the offline scratch editor](https://scratch.mit.edu/download).
+The easiest way to see this project is using the [scratch project link](https://scratch.mit.edu/projects/55926854).
+However, I still put the offline version in the repo.
+Here's the link to [download the offline scratch editor](https://scratch.mit.edu/download) to use it.